Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

 The larynx (your ‘voice box’) , is made up of two muscle bands – known as your vocal cords - that stretch across the windpipe in your throat (your trachea).
 If these vocal cords become inflamed or swollen, this is called laryngitis.
 This is usually caused by a viral infection and typically gets worse for the first 2-3 days before slowly going back to normal by itself within 1-2 weeks.
-Other causes may be allergies or acid reflux, strain on your vocal cords, or bacterial infections.
+Other causes may be allergies or acid reflux, GORD, a strain on your vocal cords, or bacterial infections.

 What are the symptoms of laryngitis?